How Much B12 Should I Take with Ozempic®: A Comprehensive Guide to Optimal Supplementation

 Semaglutide Impact on B12 Absorption: Understanding the Connection

-Ozempic®, the brand name for semaglutide, has gained popularity for managing type 2 diabetes and supporting weight loss.
+Ozempic®, the brand name for semaglutide, is used for managing type 2 diabetes and in some cases is used to support weight loss.
 Its potential influence on vitamin B12 absorption has become a topic of concern among healthcare professionals and patients.

 Semaglutide works by mimicking GLP-1, a hormone that helps control blood sugar levels.
 It causes the pancreas to release insulin, decreases glucagon production, and slows down stomach emptying.
 While these effects contribute to its therapeutic benefits, they may also impact nutrient absorption, particularly vitamin B12.